Orange-Cyberdefense/GOAD/docs/mkdocs/docs/usage/goad_console.md

 Add an extension to the lab (providing + provisioning)

 !!! warning
-    An installed extension can be deleted
+    An installed extension can't be deleted

 ```
 install_extension <extension_name>